 A short walk through a small forest area brings you from the beach to the top of Old Head, down again to the cliffs above the waters and back to the seafront.
 The views from the small summit of Old Head and from the cliffs below are well worth this little sportive effort.

 Mweelrea is the County highpoint of Mayo and the highest mountain of Connacht.
-While this makes him a most desirable target for hillwalkers Mweelrea is also one of the most complex mountain terrains.
+While this is a most desirable target for hillwalkers Mweelrea is also one of the most complex mountain terrains.
 To reach its summit at 814 m is a real challenge for everyone involved in the hill sports.

-2. Aasleagh Falls
+2. Aasleagh Falls – for a majestic waterfall

 One of the most southern spots of the Murrisk Peninsula is the townland of Aasleagh.
 Here, at the border between Mayo and Galway, the river Erriff tumbles over a low rocky edge to form the Aasleagh Falls before he continues his way to the Killary Harbour.